altASIC/Open-CryptoNight-ASIC/README.md

 ### ASIC implementation
 Physical layout was completed vs TSMC 28nm process and parasitics extracted.
-Size of a single core was 4mm^2.
+Size of a single core was 4mm<sup>2</sup>.
 Clock rate was 800MHz, limited by RAM tpd.
 Power simulation measured 400 μJ per hash.
 Overall this is ~5x better than the Bitmain X3.

 ### FPGA implementation
-The 16 Mib memory requirement of CryptoNight means that instantiating the full core requires a relatively expensive FPGA to get enough RAM bocks, even though most of the logic units go unused.
+The 16 Mib memory requirement of CryptoNight means that instantiating the full core requires a relatively expensive FPGA to get enough RAM blocks, even though most of the logic units go unused.
 Implementation on an Arria A10 development board runs 30H/s per core at 100MHz.